andrewchungxam/2019BotAIHack/README.md

 }
 ```

-Copy it - for the next steps.
-And then simplify it to:
+Copy it - for the following steps.
+We’re going to move it elsewhere in our project.
+But for now, just simply that method in the MainDialog to:

 ```
 private async Task<DialogTurnResult> FinalStepAsync(WaterfallStepContext stepContext, CancellationToken cancellationToken)